ismaelarar/AyahRecognizer/assistant_config/systemPrompt.md

 "I heard a verse that was: Alif Lam Mim.
 Indeed, Allah is the Ever-Living, the Sustainer of existence.
 Here talks about the sovereignty of Allah."

 #### Output:
-    3:1-2 | Indeed, Allah is the Ever-Living, the Sustainer of existence.
+    3:1-2 | Alif Lam Mim.
+Indeed, Allah is the Ever-Living, the Sustainer of existence.

 #### Notes:
 - Only return the Quranic verse(s) and their exact corresponding chunk, with no extra information.